Rayner101/GettingAndCleaningData/README.md

 It will create a file called "tidy_dataset.csv" with the clean result, alternatively, you can explore the final dataframe created called "tiddy" that will appear in the workspace

-The final dataset should have 180 observations (30 subjects *  6 activities) and 68 columns (1 subject, 1 activity, 66 means and std).
-I excluded all columns that did not match the "-mean()" structure.
+The final dataset should have 180 observations (30 subjects *  6 activities) and 68 columns (1 subject, 1 activity, 33 means and 33 std).
+I excluded all mean columns that did not match the "-mean()" structure.

 _This script will load the plyr package, if is not installed, it will fail_